 In addition, the success of our investment strategies and asset allocations in the fixed-income portfolio may vary depending on the market environment.
-The fixed-income portfolio's performance also may be adversely impacted if, among other factors: credit ratings assigned to such securities by nationally recognized statistical rating organizations are based on incomplete or inaccurate information or otherwise prove unwarranted; or our risk mitigation strategies are ineffective for the applicable market conditions.
+The fixedincome portfolio's performance also may be adversely impacted if, among other factors: credit ratings assigned to such securities by nationally recognized statistical rating organizations are based on incomplete or inaccurate information or otherwise prove unwarranted; or our risk mitigation strategies are ineffective for the applicable market conditions.

-The common equity portfolio is primarily managed externally to track the Russell 1000 Index, with a small portion actively managed by an external investment advisor.
-Our equity investments are subject to general movements in the values of equity markets and to the changes in the prices of the securities we hold.
-An investment portfolio that is designed to track an index, such as the Russell 1000, or that follows a specific investment discipline, such as value investing, is not necessarily less risky than other equity investment strategies.
-Equity markets, sectors, industries, and individual securities may be subject to high volatility and to long periods of depressed or declining valuations, and are also subject to most of the same risks that affect our fixed-income portfolio, as discussed above.
-In addition, even though the Russell 1000 Index is broadly diversified, significant portions of the index may be concentrated in one or more sectors, reducing our ability to manage our concentration risk through sector diversification.
-The actively managed equity portfolio is also subject to risks arising from the investment decisions of the investment advisor.
+Our common equity portfolio is primarily managed externally to track the Russell 1000 Index, although we anticipate that during 2020 we will add exchange traded funds or similar securities designed to track the Russell 1000 or the Standard & Poor's 500 ("S&P 500") Index.
+Our equity investment strategies may not successfully replicate the performance of the Indexes that they seek to track.
+Our equity investments are also subject to general movements in the values of equity markets and to the changes in the prices of the securities we hold.
+An investment portfolio or exchange traded fund that is designed to track an index, such as the Russell 1000 or S&P 500, is not necessarily less risky than other equity investment strategies.
+Equity markets, sectors, industries, and individual securities may be subject to high volatility and to long periods of depressed or declining valuations, and they are also subject to most of the same risks that affect our fixed-income portfolio, as discussed above.
+In addition, even though the Russell 1000 and S&P 500 Indexes are generally considered to be broadly diversified, significant portions of each index may be concentrated in one or more sectors, reducing our ability to manage our concentration risk through sector diversification.